 Brookside Charter School's Board and staff value the support from families.
-The most effective parental involvement is the parent and teacher working collaboratively to support the student's learning.
-Parents are encouraged to volunteer for community events, assistance in the classroom, and assistance with field trips once they have been verified through Raptor.
-We have worked hard with our parent organization group, PTAC, which stands for Parent-Teacher Action Committee.
+The most effective parent/guardian involvement is the parent/guardian and teacher working collaboratively to support the student's learning.
+Parents/guardians are encouraged to volunteer for community events, assistance in the classroom, and assistance with field trips once they have been verified through Raptor.
+We have worked hard with our guardian organization group, PTAC, which stands for Parent-Teacher Action Committee.
 This group meets on a regular basis to collaborate with Brookside Charter School.